n116576/agent-adk-alloydb-nl2sql/README.md

 ### Run your Agent

 You're ready to chat!
-Once deployed, start by asking questions around your E-commerce Data:
+Once deployed, start by asking questions around your E-commerce Data from the adk web interface launched in the previous step:

 - What is the current price of the 'Wireless Mouse'?